walfaelschung/GDELT_flow/README.md

     finished_files =[]
     file_errors = []

 The following script loops through the URLs and extracts all protest events in all countries, and filters these in a second step to only countries defined in the fipscodes-list.
-As this might take a long time, we output the passed time at every 10,000 events and save the collected results in regular intervals.
+As this might take a long time, we output the passed time at every 10,000 events and save the collected results at regular intervals.
 We need to unpack the zip files to access the CSV within.
-Note by "EventBaseCode" == 14, which contain protest events as defined in GDELTS CAMEO classification (http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf).
+Note we filter events by "EventBaseCode" == 14, which contains protest events as defined in GDELTS CAMEO classification (http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf).

     COUNT = 0
     start_time = time.time()